-In honour of International Women’s Day, we give you a lowdown of some fine female authors based in our very own city of Sydney.
-These gifted women have carved a distinctive niche for themselves through their explorations into families, love, relationships, society and everything in between.
+In honour of International Women’s Day, here’s a roundup of some fine female authors based in our very own city of Sydney.
+These gifted women have carved a distinctive niche for themselves through their explorations into families, love, relationships, society, and everything in between.

 1. Liane Moriarty

-Liane Moriarty is a master at work.
-If you haven’t read her books, you’ve probably heard of the show based on her book with the same title — Big Little Lies.
+If you haven’t read Liane Moriarty’s books, you’ve probably heard of the show based on her book with the same title — Big Little Lies.
 What Moriarty does exceptionally well is write interesting, relatable characters; she also breaks down the complexities of relationships with finesse.
 Our top recommendations include Nine Perfect Strangers, What Alice Forgot and The Husband’s Secret if you want a good psychological thriller to complement this weather.

 2. Celeste Barber

 Celeste Barber isn’t just funny, she’s downright hilarious.
 I lost count of the number of times I snorted laughing while reading her part-memoir — Challenge Accepted.
-She writes with an honesty that is rare and relatable.
-Her bluntness is refreshing and her musings at once deep and silly.
-We highly recommend getting on the Celeste Barber bandwagon, you won’t regret it.
+She writes with an honesty that is rare and relatable and her bluntness and musings are super refreshing.
+We highly recommend getting on the Celeste Barber bandwagon if you haven’t already.

 3. Jackie French

 Jackie French is a legend, and we don’t use the term lightly.
-A highly accomplished author, she has written over 140 books and won over 60 national and international awards.
-Perceptive, powerful and imaginative — Frenchs’ books are real page turners.
+This highly accomplished author has written over 140 books and won over 60 national and international awards.
+Perceptive, powerful and imaginative — French’s books are real page-turners.
 Our recommendations include — classic Aussie favourite Diary of a Wombat, They Came on Viking Ships and Miss Lily’s Lovely Ladies — a poignant story about how society’s ‘lovely ladies’ won a war.

 4. Melina Marchetta

 Marchetta is best known for her teen novels.
 She has authored critically and commercially acclaimed books such as Saving Francesca and On the Jellicoe Road.
-Her books have an undeniable appeal particularly to young adults but can also be enjoyed by all age groups.
+Her books have an undeniable appeal, particularly to young adults but can be enjoyed by all age groups.
 We highly recommend On the Jellicoe Road, a beautiful story about tragedy, heartbreak and long-standing friendships.
-Tell the Truth, Shame the Devil is another great read to go with this weather.
+Tell the Truth, Shame the Devil is another great read if you enjoy suspense fused with drama.

 5. Kate Grenville

-When it comes to Sydney-based female authors, Kate Grenville is an absolute literary staple.
-She expertly tackles complicated ideas about class, race and gender and forces you to rethink heavily ingrained ideologies.
+This list of Sydney-based female authors won’t be complete with this literary staple.
+Kate Grenville expertly tackles complicated ideas about class, race and gender and forces you to rethink heavily ingrained ideologies.
 A Room Made of Leaves is an absolute delight as is The Secret River and The Idea of Perfection.